Confidence Interval Calculator

 For one-sided intervals, use a value for 2x the error.
 E.g. for a 95% one-sided interval use the critical value for a 90% two-sided interval above: 1.6449.

 Confidence intervals are useful in visualizing a range of effect sizes compatible with the data.
-Basically, any value outside of the interval is rejected with the specified level of confidence.
-A null hypothesis which covers that parameter value would be rejected by a NHST with a significance threshold equal to the interval confidence level.
-That is because the p-value statistic will be in the rejection region.
+Any value outside of the interval is rejected with the specified level of confidence.
+A null hypothesis which covers that parameter value would be rejected by a NHST with a significance threshold equal to the interval confidence level since the p-value statistic will be in the rejection region.
 Conversely, any value inside the interval cannot be rejected, thus when the null hypothesis of interest is covered by the interval it cannot be rejected.

 Common misinterpretations of confidence intervals